kiegroup/mock-github/README.md

  */
 moctokit.rest.projects
   .createForRepo({ owner: "kie", repo: /d.+/, name: "project" }) .reply({ status: 200, data: { owner_url: "whatever url" } });

+/**
+ * Mocks the same api as above but only for requests which match the same parameters as above as well contains the following 2 request headers:
+ * 1. "custom-header" with value as "value"
+ * 2. "test-header" with value as any number
+ */
+moctokit.rest.projects
+  .createForRepo({ owner: "kie", repo: /d.+/, name: "project" }) .matchReqHeaders({"custom-header": "value", "test-header": /\d+/}) .reply({ status: 200, data: { owner_url: "whatever url" } });
 ```